Pipeline and Terminal Integrity

 The wealth of knowledge employees have gathered over 50 years of operating energy infrastructure supplements the IMP.
-Husky Midstream employees and management team are well trained and knowledgeable about the operation, maintenance and inspection of the company’s crude oil transportation, terminalling, blending and natural gas assets.
+Husky Midstream employees and the management team are well trained and knowledgeable about the operation, maintenance and inspection of the Company’s crude oil transportation, terminalling, blending and natural gas assets.

 Excavation and Installations